TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/how-to-serve-plugins/plugin-bundles.md

 ```

 - `enable_bundle_downloader`: Enables the bundle downloader.
 - `bundle_base_url`: A base URL that will be used to download the bundle.
-For example if we have `bundle-latest.zip` specified in the API settings, Tyk will fetch the following URL: `http://my-bundle-server.com/bundles/bundle-latest.zip` (see the next section for details).
+For example if we have `bundle-latest.zip` specified in the API definition, Tyk will fetch the following file: `http://my-bundle-server.com/bundles/bundle-latest.zip` (see the next section for details).
 -  `public_key_path`: Sets a public key, used for verifying signed bundles.
 If unsigned bundles are used you may omit this.

 {{< note success >}}